Anomalies in mirror symmetry enriched topological orders: Symmetric gapped boundary of SET order

 which is an additional constraint on boundary $U$-symbols $U_{\bg}(a)$.
 In reality, there may not exist suitable $U_{\bg}(a)$ satisfying the constraint, indicating that the introduced global symmetry $G$ is incompatible with the $A$-type boundary.
 In order to diagnose potential obstruction conveniently, we define a function

 which corresponds to the second level obstruction.
-Here, we note that the quantity $O_a(\bg, \bh)$ is independent to the gauge choices of bulk.
-Specifically, there are two types of gauge transformations in bulk\cite{barkeshli2019symmetry}.
+Here, we note that the quantity $O_a(\bg, \bh)$ is independent of the gauge choices of bulk.
+Specifically, there are two types of gauge transformations in bulk~\cite{barkeshli2019symmetry},

 Apparently, both $\eta$-symbols and boundary $U$-symbols are invariant under the first type of gauge transformation(\ref{g1}).
 Under the second type of gauge transformation(\ref{g2}), bulk $U$-symbols and $\eta$-symbols are modified as